 The closing date for the normal application is the 1 February.
 Late applications are allowed up to the 1 May, but there is an extra charge for this.
-Only one application is allowed per person but your son or daughter can change their mind about their choices; this can be done between the 1 May and 1 July.
+Only one application is allowed per person but your child can change their mind about their choices; this can be done between the 1 May and 1 July.

-For more information including fees and closing dates see www.cao.ie or talk to your son or daughter's career guidance counsellor.
+For more information including fees and closing dates see www.cao.ie or talk to your child's career guidance counsellor.